 What Are Food Intolerances?

-There are a lot of misconceptions about food intolerances, particularly in relation to the difference between a food intolerance and an allergy.
+There are a lot of misconceptions about food intolerances, particularly in relation to the difference between food intolerance and an allergy.
 Many people also wrongly believe that food intolerances are not serious.

 Having a food intolerance means you have a sensitivity to a food or group of foods.
 Your symptoms can include bloating, wind, indigestion, diarrhoea, nausea, pain, increased eczema, increased asthma, and more.
 These systems can occur immediately, but they can also take up to 20 hours to develop.
 Either way, they are uncomfortable at best and debilitating at worst.